Going it Alone

-Are you safe and capable enough to go it alone?
-Peter Jones reveals details of the Capreolus Club PLUS scheme for deer stalkers.
+Are you safe and capable enough as a deer stalker to go it alone?
+Peter Jones reveals details of the Capreolus Club PLUS deer stalking syndicate.

 As with all sports and past-times participants usually undergo a journey, which over time sees the individual develop from complete beginner to experienced practitioner, with sufficient expertise to ‘go it alone’, and this would certainly be true of deer stalking.

-Of course, this is not the desired end-game for all stalkers, many recreational stalkers are very happy to enjoy an outing deer stalking under the guidance of one of our experienced stalkers, however, there are a fair number who’s ambition is to be able to stalk a wild deer and take it from ‘field to fork’ entirely of their own volition.
+Of course, this is not the desired end-game for all deerstalkers, many recreational stalkers are very happy to enjoy an outing deer stalking under the guidance of one of our experienced stalkers.
+However, there are a fair number who’s ambition is to be able to stalk a wild, free-range deer and take it from ‘field to fork’ entirely of their own volition.

 (Above: Quality high seats are fitted in all of the scheme's stalk areas)

-What is more, unlike many deer stalking syndicates, where there is only one ground, the PLUS scheme operates over a variety of locations around the south east of England all within easy reach.
+What is more, unlike many deer stalking syndicates, which often have only one ground, the PLUS scheme operates over a variety of locations around the south east of England all within easy reach.
 This not only allows you to experience the excitement of stalking a variety of grounds, it also allows you to stalk a variety of deer species.

-Understandably, places are limited and suitability for the scheme is strictly monitored however, once on the scheme there are some significant benefits including:
+Understandably, places are limited and suitability for the scheme is monitored carefully however, once on the scheme there are some significant benefits including:

 - Unlimited stalking on a simple Book-and-Go basis with just 24 hours notice.